 I believe her.

-After all - I am one of them.
+After all - I am one of 'em.

 I can see behind my head.
 As I am walking on the cobble stone square in front of the 350 year old Royal Palace of Amsterdam, I see this kid walking right behind me.
 You see I have a 340-degree field of view.
 The kid is floating soap bubbles in the air.
 The bubbles keep expanding and going up towards the summer sky.
 There is a wind blowing.
 The bubbles are now flying away fast with the wind.
 One of the bubbles is growing really big.
 I can see through my orange eyes that the kid is chasing the bubble excitedly.
 The bubble is growing bigger and bigger.
 The kid gets more and more excited.
 And then all of a sudden the bubble bursts.